joevandyk/joevandyk.github.com/_drafts/2013-07-27-stuff-in-one-place.md

 * Single point of failure
 * Historical data becomes too big?
 Partitioning can probably solve this.

+Other things:

 You need to think about how much data you are storing and if it actually makes sense to split everything up across different services.
 Doing so makes it difficult to tie it back together.
 There are huge advantages to storing the data about your business/system in a single place.
 PostgreSQL is an amazing way to process and store all this data.
 You will have to learn SQL and relational theory.
 That's not a bad thing.

+Other thing, you can get good at *only one thing*: postgresql.
+No need to know and run many things.
+Don't have to have staff of people who know amqp, how to get redis backed up, the in and out's of Google Analytics, countless sync's over http's with various APIs.
+If you know postgresql and sql, you are good to go for most of what you need to do.

+Postgresql even has ways to communicate with other sites over http.
+I personally haven't used or looked at those yet, sorta scared to.
+I like Ruby + being able to write unit tests that mock out the http response with VCR.

+postgresql needs a better "common library" of functions/triggers.